rubyaustralia/ruby_au/app/documents/policies/code_of_conduct.markdown

 conduct@ruby.org.au

 ## License and attribution
-This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.
+This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.

 Portions of text derived from the Django Code of Conduct, the Geek Feminism Anti-Harassment Policy and the Ruby New Zealand Code of Conduct.
+The short version is derived from the Xebia Code of Conduct and licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).